Alberta Highway 1A: Bow Valley Trail

 From Highway 40, Bow Valley Trail proceeds towards the east, and then slightly to the southeast, before reaching the Town of Cochrane, where it intersects with Highway 22.
 There, the highway widens to 4 lanes as it leaves Cochrane and proceeds 18 km southeast until it reaches Calgary, meeting northbound Highway 766 about 6 km west of the city limits.
 Upon reaching the Calgary city limits at 12 Mile Coulee Road, it continues as Crowchild Trail, a major north-south expressway, (although it travels in a southeasterly direction from the city limits to 24 Avenue NW) through the northwest and southwest parts of the city.
-Within Calgary, it crosses Stoney Trail (Highway 201) as well as a number of major streets, before reuniting with the Trans-Canada Highway (known as 16 Avenue N) near McMahon Stadium and the University of Calgary.
+Within Calgary, Highway 1A officially ends at Stoney Trail (Highway 201), though prior to its completion Highway 1A continued along Crowchild Trail and with the Trans-Canada Highway (known as 16 Avenue N) near McMahon Stadium and the University of Calgary.
 The section along Crowchild Trail is maintained by the City of Calgary rather than Alberta Transportation.

 Before 1972, this route was the only road to Banff National Park.